-7.4.1 The approval of Court is required prior to the University entering into any borrowing arrangements either by way of a loan agreement or a finance lease agreement.
-The only permitted deviations from this general rule are outlined below:

-- 7.4.2 The approval of the Principal or Deputy Principal in agreement with either the Chief Financial Officer or the Quaestor & Factor in his/her absence will be required to allow the University to enter into additional borrowing arrangements for up to £5million with an expected repayment period of 3 months or less.
-Such arrangements to be notified to PARC at the next meeting - 7.4.3 The approval of PARC will be required to allow the University to enter into additional borrowing arrangements for amounts up to £5million with an expected repayment period of greater than 3 months but not exceeding 12 months.
+- 7.4.1 The approval of Court is required prior to the University entering into any borrowing arrangements either by way of a loan agreement or a finance lease agreement.
+The only permitted deviations from this general rule are outlined in the Scheme of Delegation or below: - 7.4.2 The approval of the Principal or Deputy Principal in agreement with either the Chief Financial Officer or the Quaestor & Factor in his/her absence will be required to allow the University to enter into additional borrowing arrangements for up to £5.0m with an expected repayment period of 3 months or less.
+Such arrangements to be notified to PARC at the next meeting - 7.4.3 The approval of PARC will be required to allow the University to enter into additional borrowing arrangements for amounts up to £5.0m with an expected repayment period of greater than 3 months but not exceeding 12 months.
 All such approvals should be notified to Court at the next meeting

-8. Income
+8 Income